-The early life of Elder Bates was spent as a sea captain, during which service he gave his heart to God. and was ever active in the cause of Christ, being indentified as a moral reformer of his day.
+The early life of Elder Bates was spent as a sea captain, during which service he gave his heart to God, and was ever active in the cause of Christ, being identified as a moral reformer of his day.
 In 1827 he assisted in organizing one of the first temperance societies in the United States.
 Subsequently he became a colaborer with William Miller in the great Advent movement of 1844.
 At the close of that work he became convinced of the obligation of the seventh-day Sabbath, and with others founded the Seventh-day Adventists.
 He remained a venerated and loved pastor until death.

-1 Quoted in her obituary, Review and Herald, Aug.
-29, 1870.

-2 Joseph Bates in Review and Herald, Sept.
-24, 1867, p.
-236.

-3 Review and Herald, Dec.
-5, 1856, p.
-7.

-^{} Review and Herald, Sept.
-2, 1852.

-5 James White, Life of Bates, p.
-316.
+- 1. Quoted in her obituary, Review and Herald, August 29, 1870. - 2.
+Joseph Bates in Review and Herald, September 24, 1867, Page 236. - 3.
+Review and Herald, December 5, 1856, Page 7. - 4.
+Review and Herald, September 2, 1852. - 5.
+James White, Life of Bates, Page 316.

-The House of A. Hilliard
+20. The House of A. Hilliard